chironjit/linux-notes/Wiping clean hard drive.md

-# Wipe claen your hard drive using the Shrid tool
+# Wipe clean your hard drive using the Shred tool
 Use the Shred tool to erase a hard drive by running this command.

 > ### 🛑 *Stop and read the warning*